VideojogosLusofona/fdg_2023_website/docs/registration.md

 will have to pay for a regular registration ticket, even if presenting online.

+## Registration payment process

+_Coming Soon_

-## Early Bird tickets are available until March 15, 2023!
+## Early bird tickets are available until March 15, 2023!

 | Registration type                    | Price  |
 |--------------------------------------|--------|